qpdf/qpdf/manual/cli.rst

    .. help: provide hex-encoded encryption key

-      Provide the underlying file encryption key has a hex-encoded string rather than supplying a password.
+      Provide the underlying file encryption key as a hex-encoded string rather than supplying a password.
 This is an expert option.